Frequently Asked Questions

 In the Skin Deep rating system, an ingredient in, say, a lip gloss, sunscreen or shampoo would most likely be ingested or absorbed through the skin.
 We have focused on the implications of those pathways of exposure for these products.

 10- Does EWG endorse products or brands?

 No. EWG’s Guide to Healthy Cleaning has been created solely for educational purposes, to help consumers make better choices when buying cleaning products.
 Product ratings are brand-blind.
 EWG does not endorse any brands or products.
-EWG does not have any financial or marketing relationships with cleaning supplies companies or products.

-Ingredient Types and Safety
+Ingredient Types and Hazards

 11- EWG’s Guide to Healthy Cleaning says an ingredient may contain hazardous contaminants.
 How do I know if they’re there for sure?